Holiday Gems Limited is a member of the Travcorp Holdings Group. The Travcorp Holdings Group also includes Destination 2 Limited

 What types of personal information do we collect about you and why do we collect it:

 We may collect and use certain personal information about you and about any other person you include on your booking.
+We may also collect and use certain personal information about you from our hotel, airline and supplier partners within the UK or overseas in the interests of fraud detection and fraud prevention.

 Personal information you give to us: